 Types of Soles

-Anglers must also choose between traditional felt soles and sticky rubber soles when selecting waders.
+Anglers must also choose between traditional felt soles and sticky rubber soles when selecting fly boots.
 Here again, you’ll find that each type of sole offers advantages and disadvantages.

 For example, felt soles have been in use on wading boots for a very long time now and they do an excellent job of providing an angler with a reasonably secure grip on rocky stream bottoms; especially when the rocks are covered with a slick layer of biofilm.